aqsajimmy/aqsajimmy/README.md

 - 🌱 I’m currently learning Back-end and Front-end Development
 - 💞️ I’m looking to collaborate on any Website Projects
 - 📫 Reach me by email connect@aqsajim.my.id
+- :rocket: Im Addicted to :skateboard: and :desktop_computer:

 <!---
 aqsajimmy/aqsajimmy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.